realalf1/web-development/README.md

 #### Note
 You can change port number and ensure you also must have mysql as relational database manage system.
-This repository is integrated with mysql.
+The files are integrated with mysql.